vikvang/ai_video_transcript/README.md

 6. Click on any transcript segment to jump to that part of the video
 7. Use the search box to find specific text in the transcript

+### Semantic Search

+The extension includes an AI-powered semantic search feature that allows you to search using natural language:

+1. Make sure the "AI Semantic Search" checkbox is selected (it's on by default)
+2. Type natural language queries like:
+   - "discussion about climate change"
+   - "when they talk about the future plans"
+   - "find the part where they mention statistics"
+3. The extension will analyze your query and show the most relevant transcript segments
+4. Each result includes a match score to indicate relevance
+5. Click any result to jump to that part of the video

+For exact keyword matching, uncheck the "AI Semantic Search" option.

 ### On YouTube

 The extension will automatically detect when you're on a YouTube video page and show a transcript button.
 When you click it: